quest-bih/image_screening_tool/README.md

  - blots
  - electron microscope images
- - microscopy photographs
+ - microscope images
- - other photographs
+ - photographs

 This tool is still work in progress.
 Further updates are planned that improve the performance of the tool and that add additional detected classes.